 Data Source (Select one):

-Record reviews, off-site
+Record reviews, on-site

 If 'Other' is selected, specify:

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Representative Sample; Confidence Interval =95% +/- 5% Other Specify: ☐ Annually Stratified Describe Group: ☐ Continuously and Ongoing Other Specify:
+If 'Other' is selected, specify · 1 · 7 Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = +/- 5% Other Specify: Annually Stratified Describe Group: ☐ Continuously and Ongoing ☐ Other Specify:

+l I

-^ Other Specify:
+Other Specify

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Data Aggregation and Analysis: Responsible Party for data Frequency of data aggregation and

+aggregation and analysis (check each that applies): analysis(check each that applies):

-State Medicaid Agency ☐ Weekly
+☐ State Medicaid Agency ☐ Weekly

 Operating Agency ☐ Monthly

 ☐ Sub-State Entity ☐ Quarterly

 Other Specify: ☐ Annually

 ☐ Continuously and Ongoing

 Other Specify:

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
 The Level of Care Sub-assurances are monitored through representative data sampling of specific information that forms the numerator, denominator and parameters for the performance measure as defined by the Department.
 The Bureau of Quality & Provider Management is responsible for review and analysis of the report information.
 Reports are received from case management systems and from a compilation of the results of retrospective service plan reviews.
 The LOC Assurance Liaison, within OLTL's BQPM, regularly reviews reports on a semi-annual basis regarding the completion of initial level of care prior to the receipt of waiver services.
 Quarterly reports are reviewed for compliance with waiver standards with processes and instruments for initial LOC.
 Monthly reports from the Service Plan retrospective review database are reviewed by the LOC Liaison regarding the timeliness of LOC reevaluations.
 See Appendix D for more information about retrospective service plan reviews and Appendix H for more information about Assurance Liaisons.

-Additional information on the Bureau of Quality & Provider Management (BQPM) can be found in Appendix H
+Additional information on the Bureau of Quality & Provider Management (BQPM) can be found in Appendix H.

 - i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items. - If the BQPM's review of LOC data in the case management or Retrospective Service Plan Review tracking systems identifies non-compliance regarding the timeliness or specifications of initial or annual LOC reassessments, a Quality Improvement Plan (QIP) is requested from BPO.
-More information on QIPs can be found in Appendix H. - ii.
-Remediation Data Aggregation
+In addition, provide information on the methods used by the State to document these items.
+If the BQPM's review of LOC data in the case management or Retrospective Service Plan Review tracking systems identifies non-compliance regarding the timeliness or specifications of initial or annual LOC reassessments, a Quality Improvement Plan (QIP) is requested from BPO.
+More information on QIPs can be - found in Appendix H.